PaulKinlan/paul.kinlan.me/content/2015-08-03-deep-web-app-linking.markdown

 to it, "tourist" users might not be a viable solution but fundamentally we need to build sites and apps that don't block the user and encourage simple linking and frictionless usage of web apps.

-Native Apps are exploring this area with App constilations (groups of interconnected apps) and I fear that whilst we have all the tools to do this on the web today we are not interconnecting our apps.
+Native Apps are exploring this area with App constellations (groups of interconnected apps) and I fear that whilst we have all the tools to do this on the web today we are not interconnecting our apps.

 If we want to make our apps linkable then we will need to let the users use the applications instantly.